FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 Next we'll head over to FusionAuth to get our key for signing the JWT.

 ### Signing
-By signing JWTs using FusionAuth's default signing key, we're effectively limiting access to applications that have the key, thus allowing private microservices to ensure the incoming message is from a trusted caller, the gateway in this case.
+By signing JWTs using FusionAuth's default signing key, we're effectively limiting access to applications that have the key, thus allowing private microservices to ensure the incoming message is from a trusted caller: the gateway.

 In this case, because we control all the microservices, we'll use a symmetric signing algorithm, such as HMAC.
-We could also use a public/private signing algorithm, such as RSA, which would be less performant but wouldn't require us to share a secret between the signer of the JWT and its consumers.
+We could also use a public/private key signing algorithm, such as RSA, which would be less performant but wouldn't require us to share a secret between the signer of the JWT and its consumers.

 To access your FusionAuth default signing key, go to **Settings > Key Master**, click on the magnifying glass next to the key with the name "Default signing key", then reveal it and copy the value of the "Secret".

 {% include _image.liquid src="/assets/img/blogs/microservices-jwt-auth/signing-key-secret.png" alt="Finding the JWT signing key value." class="img-fluid" figure=false %}

-Now we add this value as a variable to the gateway application (in `/routes/index.js`) and require the `jsonwebtoken` library:
+Now we add this value as a variable to the gateway application (in `/routes/index.js`) and require the `jsonwebtoken` library.

-*NOTE:* In production applications, avoid storing secrets in code.
+In production applications, avoid storing secrets in code.
 Instead, use a separate secrets store and obtain the secret from that store at runtime.
-Such an effort is left as an exercise for the reader.
+Below we illustrate how to pull this value from an environment variable, which is a good option for some deployment environments.

 ```javascript
 const jwtSigningKey = '[Default Signing Key]';
 const jwt = require('jsonwebtoken');
 ```

-Next, we'll add a function at the end of that file to get the gateway bearer token for forwarding to the microservices.
-In this case, we are setting the token to expire in 10 minutes.
+Next, we'll add a function at the end of that file to get the gateway `Bearer` token which will then be forwarded to the microservices.
+In this case, we are setting the token to expire in ten minutes.
 This is a common duration of the JWT, but you may want to reduce it for security concerns, as described in FusionAuth's article on [Revoking JWTs & JWT Expiration](https://fusionauth.io/learn/expert-advice/tokens/revoking-jwts/).

 ```javascript
 function getGatewayBearerToken(req) {